pyladiesams/github-nov2019/workshop/step1_ssh_keys.md

 ## Step 1: SSH keys.
-Not required, but with SSH keys make your pushes easier.
+Not required, but SSH keys make your pushes easier.

 SSH = "secure shell", this protocol allows you to securely send your commits without explicit entering the password.